Darin1027/Holiday-Wishlist-App/README.md

 npm install sequelize
 ```

-Run the the best team profile generator by typing the following in the terminal:
+Run the the best Holiday application by typing the following in the terminal:
 ```
 node index.js
 ```